Skip to main content

 • Implementing the appropriate mitigation strategy

 By evaluating the potential risk, you can better understand the main drivers of your risk and how much potential noise your organization is exposed to, given its size and profile.
 Comparing your potential risk to your program objectives can help drive a clear strategy to implement for risk mitigation.
-As your organization answers these questions, it will lead to key decisions you need to make along the way to improve your program.
+As your organization answers these questions, it will lead to key decisions you must make when starting a new FX hedging program or improving an existing one.

 Flexibility

 A key question to address is where your program falls on the continuum of risk management strategies, from programmatic to flexible.
 A programmatic strategy will have more prescriptive hedge ratios, timing, and products.
-It is usually easier to implement and manage because you make most of the major decisions ahead of time and your team just needs to operate within those parameters.
-The biggest drawback is the lack of flexibility in the strategy as conditions change.
+It is usually easier to implement and manage because you make most of the major decisions ahead of time, and your team just needs to operate within those parameters.
+The biggest drawback is the strategy's lack of flexibility as conditions change.

-There is no best practice on the question of flexibility, but the best run programs clearly articulate the objectives of the program to all stakeholders.
+There is no best practice on the question of flexibility, but the best-run programs clearly articulate the program's objectives to all stakeholders.
 This will address how much discretion treasury has over the program and how those decisions contribute to your company’s overall strategy.

 This graphic illustrates the elements of a holistic FX strategy